AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/theme.md

 ## Set the component shape

 By default, components have large rounded corners.
-You can modify the rounded corners of message bubbles, avatars, and input boxes with `componentsShape`.
+You can modify the rounded corners of the message bubbles, avatars, and input boxes with `componentsShape`:

 ```javascript
 import { UIKitProvider } from 'easemob-chat-uikit';